adutra/goalesce/README.md

 #### Per-field coalescing strategies

-When the default behavior is not desired or sufficient, per-field coalescing strategies can be used.
+When the default struct coalescing behavior is not desired or sufficient, per-field coalescing strategies can be used.

 The struct tag `coalesceStrategy` allows to specify the following per-field strategies: